 Goddesses are essential to the religion, particularly the three that constitute a feminine triad (Trimurti) – Parvati, Lakshmi, and Sarasvati.
 The first one is the wife of Shiva, the second one is considered a goddess of happiness, dance, and wealth, and the third one – the goddess of wisdom, art, and knowledge.
 You can differentiate them by the number of hands.

-There are also other goddesses that may inspire you:
+There are other goddesses that may inspire you when choosing a perfect Indian dog name:

 Just like in the case of goddesses, the number of Hindu gods is impressive.
 Three of the most important gods – Vishna, Shiva, and Brahma – constitute a triple deity of Supreme Divinity.
 They have the power to create, destroy and transform the universe.